 Caleidoscópio Building, in Campo Grande Garden (1972)

 This panel is by the ceramist Maria Emília Silva Araújo (1940).
-You can find it in the façade of Caleidoscópio Building (kaleidoscope building) in Campo Grande Garden.
+You can find it in the façade of Caleidoscópio Building (kaleidoscope building) and it is part of one of the artworks of our Campo Grande Garden Public Art Route that we’ve created for you.

 The Caleidoscópio Building, built in 1971, was initially a tourism reception point.
 Later it was transformed into a cinema and shopping centre and in 2016, it was converted into a modern academic centre as a result of a protocol with the University of Lisbon.